Frequently asked questions...

 - Course content complies with National Occupational Standards for Soft Tissue Therapy and Massage Therapy

 We pride ourselves on teaching everyone to the best of our ability, and to the best of the students' ability.
 You will be mentored throughout and we will keep tabs on you in between the sessions so you are always supported in your learning.
 We will do our best to teach to your learning style, and we have an excellent track record with exam results.
-Last batch of students achieved 12 distinctions (>85%).
+Last batch of students all achieved distinctions (>85%).

 What venue do you use?

 We generally use the peaceful surroundings of Loudwater Farm, in Loudwater, Rickmansworth, Herts.
 The ambience is conducive to learning, and gives us plenty of space.
 For smaller groups we sometimes use Amatsu Clinics UK, in Kings Langley, Herts.
 Both venues are accessible by public transport or by car as both are close to the M25 and Heathrow and Luton airports.